Wolff hurt by bad breaks, mistakes and DeChambeau at US Open

 If part of it was his own mistakes, another part of it, in Wolff’s view, were breaks that didn’t go his way.

-On the par-3 10th, he was standing in the deepest bunker on the course, forced to grip halfway down the shaft of his wedge to make contact to pitch the ball onto the green.
+On the par-3 10th, he was standing just above the deepest bunker on the course, forced to grip halfway down the shaft of his wedge to make contact to pitch the ball onto the green.
 That led to a bogey.

 On the par-5 12th, both his and DeChambeau’s drives bounced in the rough.
 DeChambeau’s ball careened into the fairway.
 Wolff’s lodged in the deep grass.
 Both players made par, but by that point, Wolff trailed by three and needed something better.